 First, know that things happen to everyone.
 Bills get away from people, emergencies come up causing financial hardship, and job loss or other interruption of income streams is an unfortunate part of life.
 Due to the widening gap between what people make and what they must spend to cover basic expenses, people are able to save less, leaving them closer to financial disaster.

-Tapping Your Equity is a Smart Move When You’re in a Pinch
+Tapping Your Equity Is a Smart Move When You Need Time

 If you have been under the impression that the need to buy time means that you’re a failure, here are just a few concrete reasons why that’s not the case, and why tapping your equity is a much better option than continuing to struggle.